-For the last twenty-five years, Jonathan Myles-Lea has been recognised as the leading painter of portraits of country houses and gardens in the United Kingdom.
-He has created over eighty bird's-eye views in oils of historic buildings and estates for their owners.
-Due to his determination to keep alive a tradition that began in the fifteenth-century, Country Life Magazine awarded Myles-Lea the title; 'Living National Treasure', and The Bodleian Library at The University of Oxford has made arrangements to preserve his archive.
+Jonathan Myles-Lea is recognised as the leading painter of portraits of country houses and gardens in the United Kingdom.
+Over the last two decades he has created over eighty bird's-eye views in oils of historic buildings and estates for their owners.
+Country Life Magazine awarded Myles-Lea the title; 'Living National Treasure', and The Bodleian Library at The University of Oxford has made arrangements to preserve his archive.
 Throughout much of the artist's early career, the British historian and former museum curator, Sir Roy Strong was Myles-Lea's main patron.
 Sir Roy continues to be his friend, advisor and confidente.

-Myles-Lea was was born on January 23rd, 1969 on the north west coast of England near the Lake District National Park, an area of outstanding natural beauty that in past centuries attracted many poets such as Samuel Taylor Coleridge and William Wordsworth.
-It was also the place that Myles-Lea's hero; the artist and art-critic John Ruskin made his home, living at Brantwood by Coniston Water from 1871 to 1900.
-Ruskin has been a major and consistent influence on Myles-Lea since his early childhood.
+Myles-Lea was was born on January 23rd, 1969 in the north west of England near the Lake District National Park, a picturesque area that in past centuries attracted poets such as Samuel Taylor Coleridge and William Wordsworth.
+It was also the place that Myles-Lea's hero; the artist and art-critic John Ruskin made his home.

-After receiving his Bachelors Degree in The History of Art & Architecture at the University of London in 1989, Myles-Lea was befriended at the age of twenty by the Anglo/Irish painter Francis Bacon.
-Bacon took the young artist under his wing for over a year and repeatedly insisted that he should take up painting as a full-time career.
-He recognised that Myles-Lea was far more inspired by the natural world than by the urban environment, so he insisted that he should leave London in order to to further develop his skills and to devote his life to art.
+In 1989, after receiving his Bachelors Degree in The History of Art & Architecture at the University of London in 1989, the Anglo/Irish painter Francis Bacon befriended Myles-Lea.
+Bacon took the young artist under his wing and recognised that Myles-Lea was far more inspired by the natural world than by the urban environment, so he insisted that he should leave London in order to to further develop his skills and to devote his life to art.
 (Read more about Myles-Lea's friendship with Francis Bacon here).

 In 1991 Myles-Lea assisted his friend, Cornelia Bayley to restore a fine Jacobean manor house called Plas Teg in a hilly, remote corner of North Wales.
 It was Cornelia's suggestion that Myles-Lea should paint a view of the house to hang in the Great Hall, and the picture effectively became his calling card.